smoeding/prolog-wordle/README.md

 ### bestguess(-list)

 `bestguess(Words)` instantiates `Words` with a list of words that remain as solution candidates.
 It uses a heuristic that prefers words with common letters.

+### bestguess1(-atom)

+`bestguess1(Word)` instantiates `Word` with a single random word that remain as solution candidates.
+It uses `bestguess(Words)` to produce a list of words and selects a random word from that list.

+# Compilation

+You can compile the program into a native executable using the GNU Prolog compiler:

+    gplc wordle.pro